castel/libcastel/README.md

 ### CastelRuntime

-Contains the runtime primitives allowing to launch castel applications.
+Contains the runtime symbols used by castel applications.

-An `extern C` API is available but should only be used for internal purpose; you will not be able to use it in a C program because it still uses C++ features.

 ## License